-Primary Regulated Contaminant Unit MCL (or AL) MCLG Highest Level Detected Range Detected Sample Year Violation Likely Source of Contamination Health Effects Radioactive Contaminants Beta/Photon Emitters pCi/L 50(3) 0 4.52(1) 4.52 - 4.52 2018 No Decay of natural and man-made deposits Certain minerals are radioactive and may emit forms of radiation known as photons and beta radiation.
+Primary Regulated Contaminant Unit MCL (or AL) MCLG Highest Level Detected Range Detected Sample Year Violation Likely Source of Contamination Health Effects Radioactive Contaminants Beta/Photon Emitters pCi/L 50 (3) 0 1.93 1.93 2024 No Decay of natural and man-made deposits Certain minerals are radioactive and may emit forms of radiation known as photons and beta radiation.
 Some people who drink water containing beta and photon emitters in excess of the MCL over many years may have an increased risk of getting cancer.
-Gross Alpha Excluding Radon and Uranium pCi/L 15 0 5.2 (1) 3 - 5.2 2018 No Erosion of natural deposits Certain minerals are radioactive and may emit a form of radiation known as alpha radiation.
-Some people who drink water containing alpha emitters in excess of the MCL over many years may have an increased risk of getting cancer.
-Uranium ug/L 30 0 3 (1) 3 - 3 2018 No Erosion of natural deposits.
+Uranium ug/L 1.4 0 1.4 N/A 2024 No Erosion of natural deposits.
 Some people who drink water containing uranium in excess of the MCL over many years may have an increased risk of getting cancer and kidney toxicity.
-Lead and Copper Lead ppb 15 (AL) 0 0 (1, 2) N/A 2021 No Corrosion of household plumbing systems; erosion of natural deposits Infants and children who drink water containing lead in excess of the action level could experience delays in their physical or mental development.
+Lead and Copper er Lead ppb 15 (AL) 0 0.96 (2) ND - 4.7 2024 No Corrosion of household plumbing systems; erosion of natural deposits Infants and children who drink water containing lead in excess of the action level could experience delays in their physical or mental development.
 Children could show slight deficits in attention span and learning abilities.
 Adults who drink this water over many years could develop kidney problems or high blood pressure.
-Copper ppm 1.3 (AL) 1.3 0.054 (1,2) N/A 2021 No Corrosion of household plumbing systems; erosion of natural deposits Copper is an essential nutrient, but some people who drink water containing copper in excess of the action level over a relatively short amount of time could experience gastrointestinal distress.
+Copper ppm 1.3 (AL) 1.3 0.027 (2) 0.0019 - 0.075 2024 No Corrosion of household plumbing systems; erosion of natural deposits Copper is an essential nutrient, but some people who drink water containing copper in excess of the action level over a relatively short amount of time could experience gastrointestinal distress.
 Some people who drink water containing copper in excess of the action level over many years could suffer liver or kidney damage.
 People with Wilson's Disease should consult their personal doctor.
-UCMR5 Lithium ug/L N/A N/A 21.2 18.3-21.2 2023 No Erosion of natural deposits The EPA continues to assess the literature for health effects information, identify data gaps, and determine the need for future studies to improve our understanding of the possible health risks associated with lithium in drinking water.
+UCMR5 Lithium ug/L N/A N/A 21.2 (1) 18.3-21.2 2023 No Erosion of natural deposits The EPA continues to assess the literature for health effects information, identify data gaps, and determine the need for future studies to improve our understanding of the possible health risks associated with lithium in drinking water.